 Shane Connolly is a sought-after speaker and gives teaching demonstrations all over the world.
 For more information, visit www.shaneconnolly.co.uk/

-Connolly’s book, A Year in Flowers (Clearview Books, 2012) is available at Amazon.
+Connolly’s book, A Year in Flowers (Clearview Books, 2012) is available on our Flower Magazine shop.
 Celebrating the seasons, it is friendly and accessible inspiration for everyday flower arranging year-round.

-Shane Connolly’s latest, Discovering the Meaning of Flowers (Clearview Press, 2017) is also available at Amazon.
+Shane Connolly’s latest, Discovering the Meaning of Flowers (Clearview Press, 2017) is also available on our Flower Magazine store.